Region IV Public Health Training Center

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on November 5, 2018.
-Training Overview The world of public health is full of changing priorities and goals.
-It’s easy to feel overwhelmed by the many shifting demands and challenges you encounter every day.
-This webinar will introduce you to some ideas and tools that can support your effectiveness and well-being.
-We’ll discuss the relationship between change, challenge, and personal energy.
-You’ll learn about four key roles in the change process and the most important skills needed for each of them.
-And we’ll review the building blocks of resilience that you can use to help yourself and those around you deal with challenges.
-You will walk away with simple, practical tools you can apply immediately not only for yourself, but also for your collaborative teams.
+Note: This is a recording of a webinar held on April 4, 2016.
+Training Overview The vision and mission of an organization cannot be accomplished without a carefully crafted strategic plan.
+A strategic plan with its objectives and action plans cannot be implemented without the allocation of resources in proportion to scope and scale of the action plans.
+This webinar will present to public health professionals the association between strategies and budgets, the types of budgets, the process of formulating a budget using a case study from a local public health department, and the fundamentals of measuring budget effectiveness.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Dr. Linda Hoopes brings over 25 years of experience in psychology and organizational change to her work as a consultant, trainer, and speaker, and is the author of Prosilience: Building Your Resilience for a Turbulent World.
-Linda received her Ph.D. in Industrial/Organizational Psychology from the University of Tennessee, and has served on the faculties of several institutions, including Rutgers and Georgia Tech.
-She is licensed as a psychologist in the state of Georgia.
-She incorporates a number of other influences into her work including music, photography, sailboat racing, and massage therapy.
+About the Trainer Andrew C. Rucks, Ph.D.
+Dr. Rucks is a professor in the department of Health Care Organization and Policy, Director of Finance and Administration, and Executive Director of the Survey Research Unit.
+Dr. Rucks has almost 30 years of academic and business experience.
+Dr. Rucks has authored more than 40 peer-reviewed papers and has more than 30 years of experience in project management.
+He serves as Executive Director of the Survey Research Unit of the UAB School of Public Health.
+He holds a PhD in management science from the University of North Texas.
+He served as an Investigator in the Alabama-Mississippi Local Planning Site (LPS) of the Region IV Public Health Training Center (PHTC).
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
-Read More
+Read more

-Note: This is a recording of a webinar held on July 9, 2020.
-Training Overview The COVID-19 Pandemic has created numerous challenges to EMS and Healthcare Providers including responding and managing injuries from exposures to cleaning chemicals and disinfectants by patients who are concerned with virus transmission.
-Additionally, recent protests have raised concerns regarding risks of viral transmission during crowd gatherings, however, injuries from trauma and tear gas have also been reported.
-During this webinar, two experts in medical toxicology, will discuss hazards from disinfectants, cleaning chemicals and tear gas as well as the emergency assessment and management of associated injuries.
+Note: This is a recording of a webinar held on April 22, 2021.
+The Southeast Mental Health Technology Transfer Center co-sponsored this webinar.
+Training Overview The COVID-19 pandemic has led to a second pandemic of stress, anxiety and fear.
+As public health workers, your work has a unique level of stress during this time.
+We are best able to maintain our mental health through these difficult times if we stay aware of the effects of stress, take steps to stay mentally healthy, and maintain connections with others.
+This webinar will offer information on awareness, self-care and connection with others so public health workers can develop a plan for maintaining their mental health.
+We will discuss common issues such as coping with fear, anxiety and loss; changing work demands; navigating family relationships; and coping with an uncertain future as the pandemic continues.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
-This recording is approximately 90 minutes.
+This recording is approximately 70 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Ziad Kazzi, MD is the Associate Professor of Emergency Medicine and Director of International Medical Toxicology Fellowship at Emory University.
-Paul Max, MD is the Executive Director and Past President of the American College of Medical Toxicology.
+About the Trainer Dr. Mark R. Evces is a psychologist in private practice and co-editor, with Gertie Quitangon, MD, of Vicarious Trauma and Disaster Mental Health: Understanding Risks and Promoting Resilience, published by Routledge Press.
+He is founder of WorkHaven Consulting Group, a team of clinical psychologists helping nonprofit organizations foster well-being and psychological resilience.
+Prior to his consulting work, Dr. Evces was the Assistant Director of Mental Health in the NYU School of Medicine WTC Health Program Clinical Center of Excellence (NYUSOM CCE) and Clinical Instructor of Psychiatry at the NYU School of Medicine.
+His research has examined the effects of psychotherapy on reducing posttraumatic stress in first responders.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
-Read More
+Read more

 Shopping Cart